lyra/android-ios-sdk-integration-examples/android/java/README.md

     - SERVER_URL: replace by your merchant server Url.
     - PUBLIC_KEY: replace with your public key that you can find in your back-office.
     - REST_API_SERVER_NAME: replace with your REST API server name that you can find in your back-office.
+    - SERVER_AUTH_USER: replace with your user value for basic authentication in merchant server.
+    - SERVER_AUTH_TOKEN: replace with your password value for basic authentication in merchant server.

 4. Run it and that's all! :)